- Before 1500 BCE

 Full names should be provided on first mention in the text; surnames thereafter (e.g., Marcel Duchamp, then Duchamp).

-A book review should be written within three months of receipt of a book.
+A book review should be written within three months of receipt of a book, then sent to your field editor for comments.
+After your field editor submits the final text to CAA for copyediting, you will receive your edited text for approval in approximately two months.
 CAA asks that you return any book you decide not to review so that it may be reassigned.
 Exhibition reviews are considered part of the scholarly record and are not necessarily published prior to the closing of an exhibition unless arrangements are made with the commissioning field editor in advance.

 All reviews published by caa.reviews are the exclusive property of CAA.
 CAA grants reviewers the right to reprint their texts subsequently in any format, subject to giving proper credit to their original publication in caa.reviews.
 CAA also generally grants permission for reviews to be reprinted without charge provided proper credit is given to the author and CAA.

-If you have any questions, please contact the field editor who commissioned your review or the caa.reviews staff editor in the CAA Publications Department at email@example.com.
+If you have any questions, please contact the field editor who commissioned your review, or Sally Knapp, Publications and Programs Editor, at firstname.lastname@example.org.
 Thank you for contributing to caa.reviews.